mrsturner/Allison-Turner/index.md

 # Professional Summary

  Software Engineer enthusiastic about developing a career that will prove how determined I am to provide reliable work ethic in addition to being a loyal comrade to your company.
-Creator of practical and time saving software solutions, I am Allison Turner!
-[Read More](##skills)
+Creator of practical and time saving software solutions, I am [Allison Turner](##skills)!

 ## Skills